Nov 22, 2024

 Compared to that, a nominal 3% charge on marketplace transactions while providing the benefits of listing, transaction processing, and partnerships is far more economical.

-To get more value out of this relationship on the AWS marketplace, ISVs must also treat it as a symbiosis.
-Instead of expecting AWS sellers to be an extension of your own sales team or the marketplace to be a lead-generation engine, they must introspect on how they can prove their merit as partners.
+To get more value from this relationship on the AWS Marketplace, ISVs must also treat it as a symbiosis.
+Instead of expecting AWS sellers to be an extension of your own sales team or the marketplace to be a lead-generation engine, introspect on how you can prove your merit as a partner.

 AWS field sellers and ISV sales teams must partner by keeping the end-customer at the guiding force behind their partnerships

-To become a valuable partner to AWS, consider these questions
+How to become a valuable partner to AWS

 • Value Addition: How does partnering with us help AWS sellers meet their quotas by attracting new customers or increasing cloud consumption?